Version 4.0

 3. The author prepares the manuscript, and submits it to the project manager.

-4. AIFS staff and, if relevant, the funding body, review the manuscript and (a) accept it for publication, with or without minor revisions; (b) accept it pending major revisions; or (c) reject it.
+4. AIFS staff and executive and, if relevant, the funding body, review the manuscript and (a) accept it for publication, with or without minor revisions; (b) accept it pending major revisions; or (c) reject it.

 5. If the manuscript is accepted for publication, the author incorporates suggested revisions, if any.